What is this 'church' of which you speak?

 There was no choir singing Just As I Am or an evangelist explaining the "Four Spiritual Laws."
 I didn't expect to go to Heaven, nor was I asking to.
 My problems were much more immediate; I needed someone to clean up my life, and I needed him NOW.
-It was in this context that I first understood the Lordship of Christ, and I believe that submission to His Lordship was, at least, essential to my relationship with Him.
+It was in this context that I first understood the Lordship of Christ, and I believe that submission to His Lordship was foundational to my relationship with Him.
 Like most people who are truly converted, I quickly developed a voracious appetite for the Bible.

 Several things: a little disillusionment, a reality check, and a fresh look at the Bible sans the American church paradigm.
 I owe some of my transition to Dr. R.C.
 Sproul and the outstanding work he is doing through Ligonier Ministries.
 Dr. Sproul majors on the Holiness of God, something that is sadly neglected in many churches.
 God is holy, majestic, awesome, and fully deserving of more praise and respect than we are capable of delivering.
 And yet, on Sunday mornings, the fact that it is an extreme privilege for us to even come into His august presence is lost on virtually every so-called 'worshipper'.
 I became disillusioned by the social club atmosphere during the time leading up to the service, as well as the mindless and repetitive 'worship' choruses.
 My appeals to church leadership fell on deaf ears, for at least two reasons: they thought it was an issue of my personal taste or preferences, and didn't think I had the right to impose my opinions on everyone else.
 They didn't see it as a biblical issue at all.
 And second, they knew that what they were doing drew a crowd, and that was what they thought they were supposed to be doing.

-This bit of politics was so transparent as to be nauseating.
-And I left.
-The church remains, as strong as ever.
-But I went to different churches just about every week for the better part of the next two years.
+So I went to different "churches" just about every week for the better part of the next two years.
 And I came to some uncomfortable conclusions.
 Of course, the truth of the matter was in my face every week for the past ten years, but I was too blind to see.